 A DEA agent in a helicopter gave an order to fire upon a passenger boat in Ahuas, Honduras, on May 11, 2012.
-The boat had came into contact with a small motorized canoe that had been used for drug smuggling and commandeered by a DEA agent and two Honduras police officers.
-When that small boat, known as a pipante, lost power, a larger boat carrying 12 passenger came into contact with it on the water.
+The boat, which was carrying 12 passengers, had came into contact with a small motorized canoe that had been used for drug smuggling and commandeered by a DEA agent and two Honduras police officers.
 The police officers in the smaller boat fired upon the larger boat, and a DEA agent in a helicopter ordered another Honduran police officer to fire upon the boat.
 Four people were killed, and no drugs were found.
-While some initial reports suggested there was a firefight, there’s no evidence that anyone in the passenger boat fired at the officers.
+Some initial reports suggested there was a firefight, but there’s no evidence that anyone in the passenger boat fired at the officers.

-The report also focuses on two separate shooting incidents involving DEA agents in the months following Operation Anvil.
+The report also focuses on two separate shooting incidents involving DEA agents in the months following May 2012.
 The Honduran police misrepresented the incident in both cases, according to the report.
-In one instance, Honduran police officers apparently planted a weapon on the scene of a shooting in which two DEA officers shot and killed a pilot who had been unarmed but made “furtive movement” and disobeyed commands to exit a suspect plane that had crash landed.
+In one instance, Honduran police officers apparently planted a weapon on the scene of a shooting in which two DEA officers fatally shot a pilot who had been unarmed but made “furtive movement” and disobeyed commands to exit a suspect plane that had crash landed.

 This is a developing story and will be updated.